Alan Patricof: Personal life

-In 1958, Patricof married Bette Hollander.
-In 1970, he married Susan Hatkoff.
+In 1958, Patricof married Bette Hollander; they had one child, Mark F. Patricof (b.
+1964) who is married to Martha Shelburne Jones, daughter of Bishop Edward Witker Jones, the 9th bishop of the Episcopal Diocese of Indianapolis.
+In 1970, he married Susan Hatkoff, sister of Craig Hatkoff.
 They had two sons: Jonathan Patricof, born in 1973 and Jamie Patricof, born in 1976.
+On December 10, 2023, he married art dealer Barbara Guggenheim in New York City.

 Political and other affiliations

-On December 20, 2022, Patricof’s nomination to serve on President Joseph Biden’s Board of the Securities Investments Protection Corporation was confirmed by the U.S. Senate.
+On December 20, 2022, Patricof's nomination to serve on President Joseph Biden's Board of the Securities Investments Protection Corporation was confirmed by the U.S. Senate.
 Prior to that, Patricof served in the Bush and Obama administrations as a Member of the Board of Directors of the Millennium Challenge Corporation (2007 to 2012).
-In Obama’s second term, Patricof served on the board of the President’s Global Development Council.
+In Obama's second term, Patricof served on the board of the President's Global Development Council.
 During the Clinton administration, from 1993 to 1995, he chaired the White House Conference on Small Business Commission.

 Currently, Patricof is a member of the Council on Foreign Relations.
 After the death of his wife, Susan, Patricof joined the board of the Finance Committee of Northside Center for Child Development in Harlem where she had been chair for 40 years.